 Retiree Benefits Information

 In order to participate in retiree benefits you must be at least age 55 and have at least five consecutive years of service as a Benefits Eligible Employee.
-You can find information regarding a variety of benefits and services available to eligible retired faculty and staff by using the navigation listed to the left or below.
+You can find information regarding a variety of benefits and services available to eligible retired faculty and staff by using the navigation listed to the right or below.

 Frequently Asked Questions about Retirement

 I am retired from SU.
 How do I update my address or other information in your records?

 Please contact the HR Service Center to update your mailing address, so you are sure to receive important tax forms and other mailings.

-If you are enrolled in the retiree medical plan, please contact the retiree billing administrator, Lifetime Benefit Solutions, toll-free at 800.493.0318 (TTY/TTD: 800.662.1220) with any address updates.
+If you are enrolled in the retiree medical plan, please contact the retiree billing administrator, Lifetime Benefit Solutions, toll-free at 800.493.0318 (TTY: 800.662.1220) with any address updates.
 If you left your retirement account open at TIAA, you should contact them also at 855.842.2873.
 Review the contact list for other benefit administrators.